-Testicular Cancer Specialist near Wilkes-Barre
+Testicular Cancer Doctor near Wilkes-Barre

 Testicular cancer is actually a more rare form of cancer and is easy to detect, making it very treatable.
 Like any cancer however, getting an early diagnosis is important, and knowing what to look for is the first step.
 Our team has over 30 years of serving men throughout the Scranton and Wilkes-Barre community that have been diagnosed with testicular cancer.

 If you believe you may have testicular cancer, make an appointment with Dr. Rittenberg at Riverview Urologic Associates by calling (570) 288-3601.

 It is very important to check yourself for testicular cancer once in awhile.
 Signs of testicular cancer include:

 - A lump on, or an enlarged, testicle (sometimes without pain)

 - Pain or numbness in the abdomen and groin area